Time travel claims and urban legends: Andrew Carlssin

 Andrew Carlssin was supposedly arrested in March 2003 for SEC violations for making 126 high-risk stock trades and being successful on every one.
-As reported, Carlssin started with an initial investment of $800 and ended with over $350,000,000 which drew the attention of the SEC.
+As reported, Carlssin started with an initial investment of $800 and ended with over $350,000,000, which drew the SEC's attention.
 Later reports suggest that after his arrest, he submitted a four-hour confession wherein he claimed to be a time traveler from 200 years in the future.
 He offered to tell investigators such things as the whereabouts of Osama bin Laden and the cure for AIDS in return for a lesser punishment and to be allowed to return to his time craft, although he refused to tell investigators the location or workings of his craft.
-A mysterious man posted his bail and Carlssin was scheduled for court hearing but was never seen again; records show that he never existed.
+A mysterious man posted his bail, and Carlssin was scheduled for a court hearing but was never seen again; records show that he never existed.

 The Carlssin story likely originated as a fictional piece in Weekly World News, a satirical newspaper, and was later repeated by Yahoo!
 News, where its fictitious nature became less apparent.
 It was soon reported by other newspapers and magazines as fact.
-This in turn drove word-of-mouth spread through email inboxes and internet forums, leading to far more detailed descriptions of events.
+This, in turn, drove word-of-mouth spread through email inboxes and internet forums, leading to far more detailed descriptions of events.

 Håkan Nordkvist

-A video uploaded in 2006 shows a Swedish man named Håkan Nordkvist claiming that he had been accidentally transported to 2046 when attempting to fix the sink in his kitchen.
-There in the future, he immediately met someone who revealed and proved to be himself about 70 years old, and with whom he "had a great time".
+A video uploaded in 2006 shows a Swedish man named Håkan Nordkvist claiming he was accidentally transported to 2046 while attempting to fix the sink in his kitchen.
+There in the future, he immediately met someone who turned out to be himself, about 70 years old, and with whom he "had a great time".
 He filmed short footage of the two smiling and hugging each other and showing the tattoo they had on their right arms.

-The story was a marketing campaign promoting the pension plans of an insurance company.
+The story was part of a marketing campaign promoting an insurance company's pension plans.